Judechuks/infobase/README.md

 ##### [React-router-dom](https://www.npmjs.com/package/react-router-dom)

-for navigating to different routes.
+for navigating different routes.
 Installation:

 > `npm i react-router-dom`

 ##### [React-paginate](https://www.npmjs.com/package/react-paginate)

-for creating paginations, streamlining the number of items that will be displayed at a given time.
+for creating paginations, and streamlining the number of items that will be displayed at a given time.
 Installation:

 > `npm i react-paginate`